EvertekTunisie

-Evertek is a Tunisian mobile manufacturer.
+Evertek is a Tunisian mobile phone manufacturer.
 Evertek is a trademark of Cellcom, which in turn is part of the Tunisian company YKH Group.
-Started in 2008, Evertek produced several mobile phones (Dual and triple SIM) and is gaining progressive access to the Tunisian market.
+Evertek was founded in 2008.
+Evertek produced several mobile phones (Dual and triple SIM) and is gaining progressive access to the Tunisian market.

 As of 2010, Evertek handsets had 10% market share in Tunisia, and are also sold in Morocco, France, and on British Airways, KLM and Virgin Atlantic flights.
-In January 2018,Evertek launched V4 Nano smartphone.
+In January 2018, Evertek launched V4 Nano smartphone.
 In June 2018, Evertek launched new Android smartphone V8 curved.